Ankur241289/end-to-end-clustering-model-for-deployment/README.md

 This repository demonstrates **how a Machine Learning project can move beyond Jupyter notebooks** into a **structured, reusable, and deployable application**.

 The goal of this project is **not** to build a highly complex model.
 The goal is to make the **end-to-end ML workflow clear and usable**, especially for people who are learning Data Science and feel stuck after training models in notebooks.
+Hence this project has been kept very simple deliberately.

 This project intentionally focuses on: